minGPT-Style Addition Example #

 Full one-digit table batch size.

-This is intentionally 100, not 1: very small scalar workloads underutilize GPUs.
+This is 100, not 1: scalar-sized GPU workloads underutilize the device.
 In all-pairs mode one

 optimizer step sees every one-digit addition problem, and evaluation completes the whole table with